arichiardi/emacs.d/README.md

-# Clojure Live
+# Emacs

-This is a Clojure-only fork of
+This repo started as a fork of [Emacs Live](https://github.com/overtone/emacs-live) but has slowly drifted away from it, mainly cause moving a bit faster than the original.

-[Emacs Live](https://github.com/overtone/emacs-live).
-It tries to keep things up-to-date as much as possible (especially the `clojure-pack` and `cider`, which is the one I use the most) without breaking Emacs.
-I also avoid committing here the `packs/stable` folder so every time you make a change to `packs/dev` be sure you execute: `packs/update-live-packs`.
+One of the things this fork does is that it avoids committing the `packs/stable` folder so every time you make a change to `packs/dev` be sure you execute: `packs/update-live-packs`.

+The philosophy here is to have a stable but rolling, contributor friendly, setup (especially regarding `clojure-pack` and `cider`, which is the one I use the most) and will slowly move to [borg](https://github.com/emacscollective/borg) for package management.

+---
+Please do not use
+---

 ### Original Emacs Live Disclaimer